Boles Aero: 1960's: Industry leader

 By the 1960's Boles Aero was one of the top trailer brands on the West Coast, with production and sales facilities in Burbank, California and Elkhart, Indiana.
 They continued to evolve their design, treating the exterior panels of later trailers with gold anodizing to give them both a distinctive look and robust corrosion protection.

 Don Boles helped start an annual consumer rally and trailer show at Dodger stadium in the late 1950's and early 60's and became active in the Trailer Coach Association, serving on the board of directors for many years.
 Several of his designs became industry standards, including flush vent covers for furnaces and recessed water fillers.

 During the Vietnam War Boles Manufacturing built lightweight mobile photo, medical, and dental labs that could be shipped overseas by large cargo aircraft.

 1970's and retirement

 Strong sales of Boles Aero trailers continued throughout the 1970's, but never reached the levels of competitors such as Airstream.
 Don and Jeanette Boles were content to remain a niche provider of quality trailers.
 They decided to retire in 1980 and closed the business after 34 years in operation.

 Legacy

-Remembered as a high quality brand with lower sales volumes than other aluminum trailers of the day, Boles Aero owners began to meet at brand specific trailer rallies in the 1990's and early 2000's, enjoying the relative rarity of their trailers compared to more common brands.
-Don and Jeanette attended these events frequently, happy to answer questions, share manufacturing details from old business records, and in some cases autograph trailer interiors.
+Boles Aero had lower sales volumes than other aluminum trailers of the day, and its owners began to meet at brand-specific trailer rallies in the 1990s and early 2000s.
+Don and Jeanette attended these events frequently, answered questions, shared manufacturing details from old business records, and in some cases autographed trailer interiors.
 Don was elected to the RV/MH Hall of Fame in 2005, and died in 2009.
-Boles Aero travel trailers continue to generate interest and command high resale values well into the 21st century.
+Boles Aero travel trailers continue to generate interest and command high resale values in the 21st century.